kartotherian/kartotherian/packages/tilerator/README.md

 * `idxBefore`- generate tiles until this index (non-inclusive, 4^zoom by default)
 * `x` and `y` - generate just one tile at these coordinates.
 Cannot be used with `idxFrom` or `idxBefore`
 * `deleteEmpty` - if true, any non-generated tile (e.g. empty or solid) will be explicitly deleted from the storage (optional, false by default)
+* `saveSolid` - if true, any solid tile will still be saved to the storage (optional, false by default)
 * `threads` - uses preemptive multitasking to process a job, effectivelly multithreading it, while still processing it as one job.
 This mode is experimental, and might not work in some cases with advanced filtering options.

 ### Pyramid mode